lemontron/lemontron/lemontron-rev-a/download.md

 {% include inventory-item.html
 title="Tensioner"
 id="tensioner"
-description="The tensioner experiences some torsion, so a drift-resistant material like CF-PET is recommended." preferred_material="CF-PET" other_material="PLA" %}
+description="The tensioner experiences some torsion, so a drift-resistant material like CF-PETG is recommended." preferred_material="CF-PETG" other_material="PETG" %}

 {% include inventory-item.html
 title="Lemonstruder"
 id="lemonstruder"
 description="Lemonstruder is made of two parts.
-It experiences compression from the spring, so a drift-resistant material with good dimensional accuracy is preferred." preferred_material="CF-PET" other_material="PLA" %}
+It experiences compression from the spring, so a drift-resistant material with good dimensional accuracy is preferred." preferred_material="CF-PETG" other_material="PETG" %}

 {% include inventory-item.html
 title="Risers"